What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 The exact calculation of performance royalties can be quite complex.
 It involves taking into account a number of variable factors, such as the territory of the stream (e.g. UK, US, AUS etc.), the type of streaming service (e.g. free or paid), and the number of subscribers or users of the service.
 The PRO will then apply a royalty rate to this data, which is a percentage of the revenue generated by the streaming service.

 An example of this would be, if a streaming service generates £1,000,000 in revenue during a calendar quarter and, the PRO has set a royalty rate of 10% for that quarter.
-The performance royalties owed for all streams of all songs during that quarter would be calculated as:
+The performance royalties owed for all streams of all songs during that quarter would be calculated as part of the music business framework.

 Performance Royalties = £1,000,000 x 10% = £100,000